Clinical Site Policies

 Students with any concern regarding clinical, administrative, educational, or safety issues during a rotation will be encouraged to contact the supervising provider or the PA Medicine Clinical Coordinator immediately.

-Student Responsibilities and Expectations
+Student Responsiblities and Expectations

 Student Attire and Etiquette